Making your job easier from the top down

 - Class sites are not personal.
 They are co-managed.

 The moment you need a "Class site" where multiple people will be managing it, these should be created as regular departments out in the main site somewhere... maybe under "Academics" or "Class Sites" even.
 Then, access can be given to all the teachers needing access to co-manage it.
 Class sites should never reside under someone's Personal Sites list.

-Just a caution on teachers setting up multiple sites... make sure they plan to actually use it.
-It's better to make a simple, single site with separate pages in their secondary navigation for their course materials then to have two sites and not have the material or energy to manage them.
-Set some standards for your teachers in your organizations "Best-Practices" policy.
+Just a caution on teachers setting up multiple sites... make sure they plan to actually use them.
+It's better to make a simple, single-site with separate pages in their secondary navigation for their course materials than to have two sites and not have the material or energy to manage them.
+Set some standards for your teachers in your organization's "Best-Practices" policy.
 Perhaps you might require them to agree to actually update their website if they request to have one.
-There's nothing worse than having a bunch of outdated, or never updated teacher sites.
+There's nothing worse than having a bunch of outdated or never updated teacher sites.

 Page-building best practices

 We're not desktop-publishing in Word anymore.
 There are a few basic things you should do differently on the web.
 Your publishers are not expected to be web designers... but over time, establishing some standards at your school can have them making consistent, nice-looking pages.